OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 ### Exercise 1

-We have made an experiment to compare two fungicides A and B. The first fungicide was used to treat 200 fungi colonies and the number of surviving colonies was 180.
-B was used to treat 100 colonies and 50 survived.
-Is there a significant difference between A and B?
+We have compared two herbicides for weed control in maize.
+With the first herbicide (A), we observed the following weed coverings: 9.3, 10.2, 9.7 %.
+With the second herbicide, we observedd: 12.6, 12.3 e 12.5 %.
+Are the means for the two herbicides significantly different (P < 0.05)?

 ### Exercise 2

-We have compared two experimental treatments and, with the first one, we observed the following results: 9.3, 10.2, 9.7.
-With the second treatment, we obtained: 12.6, 12.3 e 12.5.
-Are the means significantly different?
+We have made an experiment to compare two fungicides A and B. The first fungicide was used to treat 200 fungi colonies and the number of surviving colonies was 180.
+B was used to treat 100 colonies and 50 of those survived.
+Is there a significant difference between the efficiacies of A and B (P < 0.05)?

 ### Exercise 3

-A plant pathologist studied the crop performancies with (A) and without (NT) a fungicide treatment.
+A plant pathologist studied the crop performances with (A) and without (NT) a fungicide treatment.
 The results are as follows:

     A    NT
   ----- ----
    65    54
    71    51
-   6.8   59
+   68    59

 Was the treatment effect significant (P < 0.05)?

 ### Exercise 4

 In this year, an assay showed that 600 olive drupes out of 750 were attacked by  *Daucus olee*.
 In a close field, under the same environmental conditions, the count of attacked drupes was 120 on 750.
-Is such a difference significant or is it just a random fluctuation?
+Is the the observed difference statistically significant (P < 0.05) or is it just due to random fluctuation?

 ### Exercise 5